drcxd/orin/USAGE.md

 ### Modern Mode

-Modern mode integrates with vertico and consult for a more streamlined interface.
+Modern mode integrates with vertico for a more streamlined interface.

 **Enable modern mode:**
 ```elisp